 Asides from potentially boosting the immune system, reishi mushrooms may also activate the immune system – helping the body to fight viruses quicker than it would ordinarily.

 The reishi mushroom may alter or lower tenderness in the body by changing the genes in white blood cells thereby affecting immune function.
 This allows the body to fight viruses and other infections with more ease than it would otherwise.

 Taking a reishi mushroom supplement may assist in reducing stress and anxiety and potentially improve quality of life.

 As reishi mushroom extracts have been said to possibly help with stress and anxiety, the same rings true for potential focus, calmness, and brain health.
 There have not been enough studies to prove whether reishi extract may support increased concentration, however, some profess to feel increased clarity and focus when consuming reishi mushrooms.

 Some studies* may have shown that nerve growth factor is given a boost by reishi extract – which may help brain function.

 Help with illness

-Alzheimer’s and Huntington’s are two types of neurodegenerative illnesses, which reishi mushrooms have been said to have a possible therapeutic effect on.
-This is due to the healthy neurological function which the reishi mushroom could possibly encourage.
+Alzheimer’s and Huntington’s are two types of neurodegenerative illnesses, and reishi mushrooms have been said to have a possible therapeutic effect.
+This is due to the healthy neurological function that the reishi mushroom could possibly encourage.

 There is minimal research when it comes to blood sugar levels and the benefits of reishi mushrooms.
 Some studies** have shown positive effects in humans, when taking reishi to improve blood sugar levels.
-However this is not proven, as in other cases, there has been no affect at all, when a reishi mushroom is consumed.
+However, this is not proven, as in other cases, there has been no effect at all, when a reishi mushroom is consumed.

 - Supports a healthy immune system